CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 30/3/2025\
 Created Gantt Chart.png\
-Today I inserted the 'Gantt Chart.png' image as part of the documentation of time planning (yes, I finally rememered to take a screenshot).
+Today I inserted the 'Gantt Chart.png' image as part of the documentation of time planning (yes, I finally remembered to take a screenshot).
 I also made some changes to the theory side, but they were not showing up, leading me to think that GitHub Desktop was not working properly (hence the next commit on the same day.)

 Added some to the 'theory' side\
 Needless to say, it was not an error with GitHub Desktop, I just did not know that autosave was not on.
 Anyways I finally enabled it and roughly finished the Requirements and Specifications and touched on the Design aspect of the task with the Gantt Chart.
 These will be poilished over the following week otherwise the situation could turn dire.